exonum/exonum-doc/src/advanced/consensus/requests.md

     In the following description, +2/3 means more than two thirds of the validators number.

-Receiving a consensus message from a node gives us an opportunity to learn certain information about the state of the node, if the node is not Byzantine:
+Receiving a consensus message from a node gives the message recepient an opportunity to learn certain information about the state of the message author, if the author is not Byzantine.

 ### Any Consensus Message

-- The node is at the height implied by the message
+- The message author is at the height implied by the message
-- The node has all previous blocks
+- The author has all previous blocks
-- The node has +2/3 `Precommit` messages for each of previous blocks
+- The author has +2/3 `Precommit` messages for each of previous blocks

 ### `Prevote`

-- The node has a proposal (`Propose` message) referenced by the `Prevote` message
+- The author has a proposal (`Propose` message) referenced by the `Prevote` message
-- The node has all transactions mentioned in this proposal
+- The author has all transactions mentioned in this proposal
-- If the node indicated `lock_round` in the message, it has a +2/3 `Prevote` messages for this proposal in the specified round
+- If the author indicated `lock_round` in the message, it has a +2/3 `Prevote` messages for this proposal in the specified round

 ### `Precommit`

-- The node has a proposal referenced by the `Precommit` message
+- The author has a proposal referenced by the `Precommit` message
-- The node has all transactions mentioned in this proposal
+- The author has all transactions mentioned in this proposal
-- The node has +2/3 `Prevote` messages for this proposal in the corresponding round
+- The author has +2/3 `Prevote` messages for this proposal in the corresponding round

 ### `Connect`

-- It is possible to access a node with a public key specified in the `Connect` message, by the IP adress + port mentioned in the message
+- It is possible to access the author by using the IP adress + port mentioned in the message

 ## Algorithm for Sending Requests